veradefi/iot-governance/docs/source/api.rst

         "items": []
     }

     :query rel: full text search string to only return Catalogues that match the given query.
     :query val: full text search string to only return Catalogues that match the given query.
+    :prefix­rel: Any metadata relation URI as a JSON string
+    :prefix­val: Any metadata value URI as a JSON string
+    :prefix­href: A resource URI URI as a JSON string
+    :lexrange-­rel: Specifies the ​rel ​to search on (e.g. urn:X­hypercat:rels:lastUpdated)
+    :lexrange-­min: Lower bound of range to return (inclusive) (e.g. 2007­03­01T13:00:00Z)
+    :lexrange-­max: Upper bound of range to return (non­inclusive) (e.g. 2007­04­02T12:07:41Z)
+    :geobound-minlong: numerical value representing the minimum longitude of a bounding box allowing clients to request things within a specific geographical area.
+    :geobound-minlat: numerical value representing the minimum latitude of a bounding box allowing clients to request things within a specific geographical area.
+    :geobound-maxlong: numerical value representing the maximum longitude of a bounding box allowing clients to request things within a specific geographical area.
+    :geobound-maxlat: numerical value representing the maximum latitude of a bounding box allowing clients to request things within a specific geographical area.
     :>jsonarr type: JSON API requires all resource documents to specify a type, all things return a type of ``thing``.
     :>jsonarr id: The UID of the Hypercat (PAS212:2016) IoT Device :>jsonarr attributes: A JSON object containing the attributes of the Hypercat (PAS212:2016) IoT Device described below.
     :>json title: The title of the Hypercat (PAS212:2016) IoT Device :>json description: The description of the Hypercat (PAS212:2016) IoT Device (may be null).
     :status 200: response was handled successfully
     :status 400: client error - either a request with no parameters was made, or an invalid parameter combination was submitted.
     :status 500: internal server error